Practical AI setup for brokers

 Review gate: Each expansion keeps review and budget expectations explicit.

-Success signal: Growth is tied to useful work, not a vague platform commitment.
+Success looks like: Growth is tied to useful work, not a vague platform commitment.

 See what stays protected